 - Planting basil near your okra is also beneficial.
 The strong fragrance of basil repels a number of pests that like okra, including flea beetles, stinkbugs, spider mites, aphids, and whiteflies.
 Okra's tall plants, which can grow up to six feet, can also provide some shade for this somewhat tender herb if summer days get hot.

 - Flowering annuals are good okra companions to help attract pollinators that will visit the okra flowers.
 Late summer bloomers like cosmos, zinnias, and calendula are good choices.

 Most gardeners think of nematodes as beneficial for the garden.
 But they're detrimental to okra because these tiny creatures like to feed on the young roots of okra plants.
 Nematode presence can be increased in soil used to grow certain vine crops, like sweet potatoes or squash.
 Skip at least a year before planting okra in soil where vine crops (except for cucumbers or melons, which do well alongside okra) have been grown.
 Other than this consideration, okra doesn't really have any "bad companions."

 Okra Makes a Good Companion

 It's also a good idea to plant some early cool weather crops alongside okra, like peas.
 Your peas will be ready for harvest before the okra plants get really big, so there's no danger of the bigger okra plants crowding the peas.
-Just remove your pea plants after the last harvest to free up space for the okra to get bigger as the weather gets warmer.
+Just remove the pea plants after the last harvest to free up space for the okra to get bigger as the weather gets warmer.